Caramel-Labs/CaramelLabs_Exo/README.md

 After both the frontend and backend servers have been started, visit `http://localhost:3000` from your browser.

+Separate information about the various architectures, technologies and design decisions for the frontend and backend can be found in their respective folders.

 ## Assumptions

 During the development of Exo, we made the following assumptions: